Privacy Policy for Middleton St George for Patient Data

 Complaints

 All individuals who have personal data held about them have a right to complain.
-All complaints concerning personal data should be made in person or in writing to Mrs Janine Kidd.
+All complaints concerning personal data should be made in person or in writing to Courtney Bell.
 All complaints will be dealt with in line with the practice complaints policy and procedures.

 Transferring personal data outside the EU

+This practice sends any necessary laboratory work outside of the EU.
 Laboratory work sent outside the EU will be labelled with the patient’s unique identifying number rather than the patient’s name.
-A record of the unique identifying number will be held at the practice.
+A record of the unique identifying number will be held at the practice

-This policy and relevant procedures will be reviewed annually and are due for review on 18/02/2023 or prior to this date in accordance with new guidance or legislative changes.
+This policy and relevant procedures will be reviewed annually and are due for review on 29/05/2026 or prior to this date in accordance with new guidance or legislative change.